pivotx/PivotX-extensions/media/docs/index.markdown

 The width and height parameters work for [[vimeo]], [[youtube]], [[video]]

-In addition you can spesify a description and if you want to add an infobox (a div element with CSS class "pivotx-media-MEDIATYPE-infobox") which contains the description.
+In addition you can specify a description and if you want to add an infobox (a div element with CSS class "pivotx-media-MEDIATYPE-infobox") which contains the description.
 The description is normally only used in the fall back for users that have disabled Javascript.
 Examples: